microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/04_Multimodal_Interfaces.md

 Next, we will prompt the model to generate a code snippet for the website using the sketch as a reference.
 1. Go to the **Parameters** tab and set the *Max Response* to 4000.
-1. Add the text below to instruct the model on how to use the image input:
+1. Go back to the text field in the chat window and add the text below to instruct the model on how to use the image input:

     ```
     Generate the html and bootstrap code to implement the UI of the Contoso Outdoor Company e-commerce landing page, based on the hand-drawn sketches in the image.